 We are the Northwest regional headquarters for the work of the Seventh-day Adventist Church throughout the northwestern United States: Alaska, Idaho, Montana, Oregon and Washington.
-This includes more than 98,000 members, 400 churches, and 110 elementary and secondary schools.
+This includes more than 102,000 members, 500 churches/companies/groups, and 110 elementary and secondary schools.

 People of Hope